 20.1 Gratuity has been calculated on estimated basis and no Acturial Valuation of gratuity has been done.
-Liablity of staff for Gratuity and Leave Encashments has been shown in provisions as per claims filed which amount to INR 392.24 Lacs and accounted for during FY 2018-19.
+Liability of staff for Gratuity and Leave Encashments has been shown in provisions as per claims filed which amount to INR 392.24 Lacs and accounted for during FY 2018-19.
 Since Acturial Valuation has not been done and the company is under CIRP and now under Liquidation Proceedings, no birfurcation between Non-current and Current has been made and whole of the liability has been treated as Current.

-REVENUE FROM CONTRACTS WITH CUSTOMERS As At 31st Mar, 2022 As At 31st Mar, 2021 Revenue from Construction Contracts (India) 18.90 - Other operating Income : Income from hire of Plant and Equipments - 18.49 Total 18.90 18.49
+21 REVENUE FROM CONTRACTS WITH CUSTOMERS As At 31st Mar, 2024 As At 31st Mar, 2023 Revenue from Construction Contracts (India) 50.45 4.41 Other operating Income: Total 50.45 4.41

 The company applied Ind AS 115 for the first time with the date of initiation of 1st April, 2018.
-Pursuant to angoing CIRP Proceedings, all the projects have been closed and terminated.
+Pursuant to ongoing CIRP Proceedings, all the projects have been closed and terminated.
 Only a final bill of the above said amount was raised on one of the Project.
-No disclasures as required by Ind AS 115 have been given.
+No disclosures as required by Ind AS 115 have been given.
+However, sales has been accounted for according to IND AS 115 on satisfaction of performance obligation upon transfer of control of promised products or services to customers.